sah0017/hw-associations-reviews/README.md

 manage any other info about the user.

 1. Scaffold the Moviegoer resource and specify `name` and `uid` as the attributes of the moviegoer.
+Run rake db:migrate to create the new database table MovieGoer.

 2. We have to be careful with the Create and Update actions for users.
 Specifically, since we're using SSO exclusively (rather than